15 Places to See Cherry Blossoms Across the United States

 You don’t need to fly to Japan to see these legendary pink flowers.

 Japan isn’t the only place to see cherry blossoms each spring.
-From the iconic blooms of Washington, D.C., to lesser-known groves like those that line the roads in Traverse City, Michigan, there are many places in the United States to see those pale pink blooms each spring.
+From the iconic blooms of Washington, D.C. to lesser-known groves like those in Traverse City, Michigan, there are plenty of places in the USA to see those pale pink blooms.

-Although it’s difficult to anticipate exactly when peak blooms will occur, most areas will see them in March or April.
-However, they can appear as early as February in some places, such as San Francisco and Los Angeles, or as late as May in Traverse City, Michigan, depending on the weather.
-Once in bloom, these iconic flowers don’t stick around for long.
-But historically, that’s part of their allure.
-In Japan, where the flowers and the world’s infatuation with them originate, the cherry blossom (called sakura in Japanese) symbolizes the fleeting nature of life.
-But Japanese culture counteracts this notion of imminent decay with hanami, a long-standing tradition of gathering beneath the blossoms with food, music, and friends to celebrate rather than mourn their beauty.
+It’s difficult to predict exactly when peak blooms will occur, but most areas will see them starting in mid-late March or early April.
+Cherry blossoms can appear as early as February in some places such as Los Angeles, or as late as May in Traverse City, depending on the weather.
+Once in bloom, these iconic flowers don’t stick around for long—that’s part of their allure.
+In Japan, where the flowers and the world’s infatuation with them originated, the cherry blossom (sakura in Japanese) symbolizes the fleeting nature of life.
+But Japanese culture counteracts this notion of imminent decay with hanami, a long-standing tradition of gathering beneath the blossoms with food, music, and friends to celebrate rather than mourn the blooms’ beauty.

-People walking beneath two rows of dark pink cherry blossoms at the Missouri Botanical Garden in St. Louis
+Several people walking on path shaded by two rows of dark pink cherry blossoms at the Missouri Botanical Garden

-The cherry blossom trees at the Missouri Botanical Garden typically bloom from March to April.
+The 230-plus cherry blossom trees at the Missouri Botanical Garden typically bloom from March to April.

 Photo by chettarin/Shutterstock